Skip to main content

 NewFolks may earn a commission when you buy through links on our site.

-Mother and daughter doing some back to school shopping
+Mother and daughter go back to school shopping

-To avoid buying school supplies like pencils and index cards you already have a lot of, take a few minutes to organize any leftover supplies.
-Make a list of what’s leftover from the previous school year before making a list of what’s needed for the upcoming academic year.
+To avoid buying school supplies like pencils and index cards you already have, take a few minutes to organize any leftovers from last year.
+Make a list of the school supplies from the previous school year you have before making a list of what’s needed for the upcoming academic year.

 Stock up